Arthur-Milchior/anki-template-card-type/generators/README.md

 ListFields takes the following parameters:
 * fields: a list of field or of labeled fields, depending on what is required.
-* localFun: a function, applied to each element of fields which return the following pair: (a generator, a set of question to ask).
-If the set is empty, it may returns the generator alone.
-By default it is the identity function.
 * globalSep: a function taking the list of fields seen and creating a generator which separate each successive pair of fields.
 By default, it returns None.